Three-body Fermi-liquid corrections for Andreev transport through quantum dots: Microscopic Fermi-liquid theory for the Andreev transport

 \subsection{Linear-response current $I_{j,\sigma}^{(0)}$ up to order $T^2$}

-In order to obtain the $T^2$ contribution to the conductance arising from $I_{j,\sigma}^{(0)}$, the Green's functions $\bm{G}_{dd}^{r}(\omega)$ and $\bm{G}_{dd}^{a}(\omega)$, appearing in the right-hand sides of Eqs.\ \eqref{eq:current_up_formula} and \eqref{eq:current_down_formula}, need to be expanded up to terms of order $\omega^2$ and $T^2$.
-This point has been clarified for the diagonal element $G_{\gamma,\sigma}^{r}(\omega)$ in previous works \cite{FMvDM2018,AO2017_II}.
-It has also been shown that three-body correlations play an essential role in the next-to-leading-order transport in the Fermi-liquid regime.
-The exact low-energy asymptotic form of the corresponding diagonal retarded self-energy $\Sigma_{\gamma,\sigma}^{r}(\omega)$ is shown in Appendix \ref{sec:microscopic_FL}.
+In order to obtain the $T^2$ contribution to the conductance arising from $I_{j,\sigma}^{(0)}$, the Green's functions $\bm{G}_{dd}^{r}(\omega)$ and $\bm{G}_{dd}^{a}(\omega)$, appearing on the right-hand sides of Eqs.\ \eqref{eq:current_up_formula} and \eqref{eq:current_down_formula}, need to be expanded up to terms of order $\omega^2$ and $T^2$, as mentioned above.
+More specifically, these terms arise from $G_{\gamma,\sigma}^{r}(\omega)$ defined in Eq.\ \eqref{eq:GreenBogoliubovTrans}, whose low-energy behavior has been investigated in detail in previous works \cite{FMvDM2018,AO2017_II}.
+The exact low-energy expansion of the corresponding self-energy $\Sigma_{\gamma,\sigma}^{r}(\omega)$ is given in Appendix \ref{sec:microscopic_FL}.
+In particular, the three-body contribution originates from its real part, presented in Eq.\ \eqref{eq:ReSelf}, and governs the next-to-leading-order transport in the Fermi-liquid regime.